tarwn/lessthandot-hugo/blogs/content/posts/chrissie/2011-10-30-a-case-for-peverify-and.md

 From Lucian.

-Another workaround: you could also fix it with “AddressOf CType(task, MiddleClass(Of DerivedType)).Go” to tell it explicitly which class declared the “Go” method.
+Another workaround: you could also fix it with "AddressOf CType(task, MiddleClass(Of DerivedType)).Go" to tell it explicitly which class declared the "Go" method.

 And this workaround also from Lucian.